 • Alternative support and intervention within the school

 Reporting Pupil Premium

 It is the responsibility of the governors to explain pupil premium expenditure to parents in the form of an annual statement.
 There is no set format for the report of pupil premium.
-Whiteheath Junior School will publish details of a report online annually from September 2012.
+Whiteheath Junior School will publish details of a report online annually.
 This report aims to detail information on how Pupil Premium has been used within school.
-This report will detail the attainment and progress of pupils who are covered by the premium and the intervention that has been supported by the additional funding.
+This report will detail the progress of pupils who are covered by the premium and the intervention that has been supported by the additional funding.
 Reports will also detail the progress made towards narrowing the gap and this will be supported by reported data and academic progress.

 Reporting to Parents